shariq1989/cookbook/content/recipe/Channa_Masala.md

 * 1 Red Onion, finely chopped
 * 3 Garlic Cloved, minced
 * 1-inch Ginger piece, minced
-* 1 large Tomato, chopped
+* 1-2 large Tomatoes, chopped, use more if you prefer more salan
 * 1/2 cup Water
 * 1 tsp Turmeric Powder
 * 1-2 tsp Kashmiri Chili Powder, depending on your prefered heat